vaginessa/NewsCatchr-OpenSource/README.md

 Things you have to know:

 - The app is mostly written in Kotlin (but it's very similar to Java).
 Check out [kotlinlang.org](kotlinlang.org).
+- The app is mostly written in Kotlin (but it's very similar to Java).
+Check out [kotlinlang.org](http://kotlinlang.org/).
 - When you want to build the app, you should use Android Studio or IntelliJ IDEA with the Kotlin plugin installed
 - The API keys, used buy the Play Store version are removed from this code, enter your own under `mobile/src/main/java/jlelse/newscatchr/backend/apis/ApiKeys.kt`